bekzatalish/zero2ml/README.md

 # zero-ml
-Machine Learning algorithms from sratch using Python and NumPy
+Machine Learning algorithms from scratch using Python and NumPy